Jarcionek/Bad-Practices-of-Testing/src/java/presentation/_14_asserting_on_default_value/description.md

 ### Solution:

-Avoid using values which have a special meaning in the tested context.
-Don’t use default values (0, false, null) or any other special values.
-Use a random value instead or something that stands out as incorrect, e.g. 123 or 123456.
+Avoid using values which have a special meaning in the given context.
+Do not use default values (0, false, null) or any other special values.
+Use a random value instead or something that stands out as incorrect, e.g. 55555 or 123456.

 #### [Next page](https://github.com/Jarcionek/Bad-Practices-of-Testing/blob/master/src/java/presentation/_15_non_distinct_test_data/description.md)